glmck13/MobileMessaging/README.md

-# DIY-SMS-MMS
+# MobileMessaging
-A browser-based client and collection of back-end utilities for sending/receiving SMS/MMS messages on Linux using a USB cellular modem
+A collection of utilities and a browser-based client for sending/receiving SMS/MMS messages on Linux using a USB cellular modem
 <p><img src="screenshot.png" width="400"></p>

 # Background